juanluisbaptiste/docker-otrs/README.md

     OTRS_CUSTOMER_LOGO_WIDTH: 240

-If you are adding your own skins, the easiest way is create your own `Dockerfile` inherited from this image and the `COPY` the skin files there.
+If you are adding your own skins, the easiest way is create your own `Dockerfile` inherited from this image and then `COPY` the skin files there.
 You can also set all the environment variables in there too, for example:

     FROM juanluisbaptiste/otrs:latest
     MAINTAINER Foo Bar <foo@bar.com>